Scags/TF2-Static-Attribute-Remover/README.md

 ### It kinda sucks ###

 It more or less does its job but I've given up on it; decided to release it anyway.

+In TF2, there are different types of attributes (static and dynamic).
+Dynamic attributes can be messed with with either TF2Items or TF2Attributes.
+Static attributes, however, are not networked.
+Therefore it is more difficult to mess with them.
+The closest thing you have is TF2Items' `PRESERVE_ATTRIBUTES` flag, but that's an all-or-nothing deal.
+This plugin removes specific static attributes designated by config.

-In TF2, there are different types of attributes (not just float, int, etc) that have special destructors that are called when the attribute is destroyed on an item.
-There's no all-encompassing method to detect if its one of these special attribute types, so it drops it out of the attribute vector without a whimper.
+The main caveat with static attributes is that some of the special attribute types have destructors that are called when the attribute is destroyed on an item.
+There's no all-encompassing method to detect if an attribute takes one of these special types, so the plugin just drops it out of the attribute vector without a whimper.
 Therefore, this plugin will leak memory if you are removing an attribute that takes a string, dynamic recipe component, world item placement, or item slot criteria.

 ### Configuration ###